Batman and Hindu-Muslim Dialogue

 “Hey, I wasn’t mocking Islam.
 I care deeply about my Muslim fan base.”

 “Exactly.
 What greater mockery than not giving it the courtesy of being treated as a valid philosophical option.
-It is a misguided liberal assumption to believe that your indifference to others’ beliefs amounts to your care for their beliefs.
+It is a misguided liberal assumption to believe that your indifference to others’ beliefs amounts to your respect for their beliefs.
 Remember Charles, public indifference to truth is no less harmful to a civilization than fanatical insistence on truth.”

 “How can I take such a tall claim on mere faith?”

 “Your belief or disbelief makes no difference to the Universe.
 God does not need you.
 You, however, might need Him/Her/It every now and then.
 But if you are closed to that which is Beyond, we can do little to open that dimension for you.
-We can ask you to keep an open mind, of course, as we have.
+We can ask you to keep an open mind, of course, as we have been insisting.
 But in our experience, mere ‘open-mindedness’ is seldom enough for this kind of self-growth.
 Sometimes, the self has to be broken open.
 The wound is where the light will enter you.”

 “Rumi!”, Charles interjects, thrilled at having caught the reference.

-“Yes, there’s something I’ve been dying to ask you guys since 1974”
+“Yes, there’s something I’ve been dying to know since 1974…”

 “Yes?” the elder pouts quizzically.